netcreateorg/nc-multiplex/ReadMe.md

 # nc-router

-nc-router implements multiple-datbase hosting for NetCreate.
+nc-router implements multiple-database hosting for NetCreate.

-It is a node-based reverse proxy / manager / express server that can spin up individual NetCreate graph instances running their own node processes on a single hosted server.
+It is a node-based reverse proxy / process manager that can spin up individual NetCreate graph instances running their own separate node processes on a single hosted server.

 ## Installation